 In modern retailing, AI-powered retail forecasting tools are the most accurate and reliable methods for preventing stock-outs.

 2. Identify and fix a broken assortment

 The reality is that out-of-stocks are actually a symptom of several other problems.
 For example, your out-of-stocks may be indirectly caused by gaps in your product assortment.

 While retailers may offer a wide range of assortment for any given category, not all products within that assortment will sell the same quantity.
 That’s why knowing how to balance assortment diversity vs depth for your products ensures that you don’t run out of stock on popular items.

-Alternatively, you may be tying up too much money in unnecessary assortment.
-If you have too much depth and diversity to your assortment, you will not have enough budget to invest into more units of your most popular SKUs.
+Alternatively, you may be tying up too much money in an unnecessary assortment.
+If you have too much depth and diversity to your assortment, you will not have enough budget to invest in more units of your most popular SKUs.

 Expanding assortment can be a risk because your new products may not sell.
 Reducing assortment can create unintended lost sales.

 How do you find the perfect balance of assortment to maximize your revenue sales while reducing the cost of unnecessary SKUs?